gioele/fixmetodonotes/README.md

 at all.
 This means that it is possible to leave `fixmetodonotes` enabled even in final versions of the documents.

+Use the `nowatermark` option to disable all watermarks.

 Installation
 ------------